Gain Experience & Discover Your Passion

 Maintained by Ohio State's Student Financial Aid Office, this resource features part-time or seasonal opportunities on campus, off campus, or in a work-from-home format.

-Arts and Sciences Career Services Staff Favorite Links - search for the "S" notation, which denotes short-term or seasonal job search resource
+Arts and Sciences Center for Career and Professional Success Staff Favorite Links - search for the "S" notation, which denotes short-term or seasonal job search resource